Mhaiyang/mirror/README.md

 ## Change Log
-2018/7/18   Trained with new dataset on my own computer.
+2018/7/18   Trained model with new dataset on my own computer.
 However, some images have incorrect mask.
 Furthermore, inference time is too slow due to unknown reason.

 2018/6/4    train:593  val:51  test:50